-A perfect first time safari for all the family in malaria-free game reserves.
-Enjoy an exclusive wildlife experience from the comfort of family friendly lodges located at the heart of the action.
+This is a perfect first time safari for all the family in malaria-free reserves: enjoy an exclusive wildlife experience from the comfort of family friendly lodges located at the heart of the action.

 Limpopo is a less travelled destination, which offers an incredible diversity of wildlife opportunities and cultural experiences, especially designed for families.
 We have hand-picked the properties with the best locations in the wilderness, and activities with a real educational content for all ages.

-Day2: Arrive Johannesburg, drive to malaria free Welgevonden Game Reserve, 1-night lodge.
-Vehicle safaris
+Day2: Arrive Johannesburg, drive to Welgevonden Game Reserve; vehicle safaris

-On arrival at OR Tambo International airport pick up your rental vehicle.
-You then drive north for approximately three hours to Welgevonden Game Reserve.
-After checking in at the lodge and settling in to your room, enjoy a relaxed lunch before heading out on some wildlife activities with all the family.
+On arrival at OR Tambo International airport pick up your rental vehicle and drive north for approximately three hours to Welgevonden Game Reserve.
+After checking in at your lodge and settling in to your room, enjoy a relaxed lunch before heading out on some wildlife activities with all the family.
 This will be your first chance to try and spot a lion, or a herd of African elephants.

-After a morning game drive head off to Louis Trichardt, near the Soutansberg Mountains - a drive of approximately 3 ½ hours.
-Over the course of the next couple of days you will have the opportunity to enjoy birding walks, game drives and mountain biking, or join some of the art and craft workshops and learn about the Tsonga and Venda culture.
-Of course, you may like to simply relax by the swimming pool in the lush and beautiful gardens.
-This mountainous environment is the perfect location to try to see the elusive aardvark or tiny klipspringer.
+After a morning wildlife safari, head to Louis Trichardt, near the Soutansberg Mountains - a drive of around three to four hours. his mountainous environment is the perfect location to try to see the elusive aardvark or tiny klipspringer, and over the course of the next couple of days you will have the opportunity to enjoy birding walks, wildlife safaris and mountain biking.
+Alternatively, join some of the art and craft workshops and learn about the Tsonga and Venda culture, or you may prefer to simply relax with the children by the swimming pool.

-Today your drive is only 228 kilometres (approximately 2 ½ hours) to the malaria free Waterberg Biosphere Reserve where you stay in a private family cottage with plenty of wildlife activities for all the family members to enjoy.
-Special kid’s ‘bugs and spoor’ walks, pony-trekking and horseriding and game drives are all on offer.
+Today your drive is only a couple of hours to the malaria free Waterberg Biosphere Reserve where you stay in a private family cottage with plenty of wildlife activities for everyone to enjoy.
+Special kid’s ‘bugs and spoor’ walks, pony-trekking and horseriding and wildlife safaris are all on offer.
 Keep a watchful eye open for wild dog or even endangered black rhino.

-Days7-8: Drive to malaria free Pilanesberg National Park, 2 nights resort.
-Vehicle safaris
+Days7-8: Drive to Pilanesberg National Park; vehicle safaris

-After enjoying morning activities,you continue towards Pilanesberg National Park (approximately 3 ½ hours).
-These two days will be your chance for many activities including the special Junior Ranger Programme where kids learn new bush skills.
-This is a good place to see the graceful cheetah or if you are lucky, a family of endearing meerkats.
+Continue towards Pilanesberg National Park, where you have two days to join in several activities including the special Junior Ranger Programme where the kids can learn new bush skills.
+This is a good place to see the graceful cheetah or, if you are lucky, a family of endearing meerkats.

-After a short 2 ½ hours drive to Madikwe Game Reserve you will find a wildlife treasure trove for adults and children alike.
-Here, children have their own game drives and activities to learn about the wonders of nature, wildlife and our fragile eco-system.
+After a short drive to Madikwe Game Reserve you will find a wildlife treasure trove for adults and children alike.
+Here, children have their own wildlife safaris and activities to learn about the wonders of nature, wildlife and our fragile eco-system.
 You stay in an exquisite small property designed for families.
-Get your checklist ready as you may see lion, cheetah, elephant, buffalo, rhino, brown hyena, wild dog and all the traditional African wildlife you ever dreamed about.
+Get your checklist ready as you may see lion, cheetah, elephant, buffalo, rhino, brown hyena, wild dog and all the traditional African wildlife.

-After morning activities and lunch, it is time to head back to OR Tambo international airport in Johannesburg.
-You need to allow about 4 ½ hours for this journey (as well as sufficient time to drop off your hire vehicle before) although there is plenty of interest to see en-route.
-This evening you check-in for the overnight flight to London.
+After morning activities and lunch, it is time to head back to Johannesburg international airport.
+You need to allow approximately five hours for this journey (as well as sufficient time to drop off your hire vehicle before) although there is plenty of interest to see en route.
+This evening you check-in for your overnight flight to London.

 Day12: Arrive UK